 The Ceely Rose House at Malabar Farm

 The Ceely Rose House is situated near Lucas, Ohio, on land now part of Malabar Farm State Park in Richland County.
-It is still a working farm, and its history dates back more than 100 years, before the state-owned the land, to a time when the place where it occurred and created what some consider one of the most haunted places in Ohio was scarred forever by a crime of such great horror and tragedy.
+It is still a working farm.
+Its history dates back more than 100 years, before the state-owned land.
+When the place where it occurred and created what some consider one of the most haunted places in Ohio was scarred forever by a crime of such great horror and tragedy.

-Named after a teenage killer who once lived there, Ceely Rose House is a small white house not too far from the park’s main farmhouse, and what happened there in 1896 still scares many visitors today.
-It is one of the scariest haunted places in Ohio.
+Named after a teenage killer who once lived there.
+Ceely Rose House is a small white house not too far from the park’s main farmhouse.
+What happened there in 1896 still scares many visitors today.

 Reportedly, Ceely Rose confessed to a neighbor what she did to her family.
-According to the Ohio State Park News, when a boy she had a crush on and wanted to marry told her that her family didn’t want them to marry, Ceely poisoned her family “by soaking flypaper in water and then secretly pouring the arsenic-laced water over the cottage cheese, she served them,” Within weeks, her mother, Rebecca Rose, her father, David Rose, and her brother, Walter Rose, were all dead.
-Up until her demise at the age of 83, she was committed to a mental institution.
+According to the Ohio State Park News, when a boy had a crush on and wanted to marry told her that her family didn’t want them to marry.
+Ceely poisoned her family “by soaking flypaper in water.
+Then secretly pouring the arsenic-laced water over the cottage cheese.
+She served them,” Within weeks, her mother, her father, and her brother all die.
+Up until her demise at the age of 83, she commits to a mental institution.

 Stivers School for the Arts